vuestorefront/storefront-api/README.md

 ## GraphQL Access

-After successfull installation, you can start playing with GraphQL queries using your local GraphQL Playground, which is exposed under: [http://localhost:8080/graphql](http://localhost:8080/graphql)
+After successful installation, you can start playing with GraphQL queries using your local GraphQL Playground, which is exposed under: [http://localhost:8080/graphql](http://localhost:8080/graphql)

 ## REST Access
 Catalog API calls are compliant with ElasticSearch (they work like a filtering proxy to ES).
-More on ES queries here: [ElasticSearch queries tutorial](http://okfnlabs.org/blog/2013/07/01/elasticsearch-query-tutorial.html)
+More on ES query here: [ElasticSearch queries tutorial](http://okfnlabs.org/blog/2013/07/01/elasticsearch-query-tutorial.html)

 The Elastic search endpoint is: `http://localhost:8080/api/catalog/search/<INDEX_NAME>/`.
 You can run the following command to check if everything is up and runing (it assumes `vue_storefront_catalog` as the default index name):